 Spring at VanDusen Garden

 Below is a video showing what the gardens look like in May.
-This is followed by information about the various events that take place at the venue in spring.
+It’s followed by information about the various events that take place at the venue in spring.

 VanDusen Gardens in Spring Video

-To give you an idea of what the gardens look like in spring, check out the following video.
-It was taken in the middle of May, in 2020, just before the Victoria Day Long Weekend.
-As you’ll see, late spring is arguably one of the most beautiful times of the year to visit.
+Check out the following video for an idea of what the gardens look like in spring.
+The video was taken in the middle of May in 2020, just before the Victoria Day long weekend.
+As you’ll see, late spring is one of the most beautiful times of the year to visit.

 Spring Break at the Gardens

-Most years VanDusen Garden offers free admission to children under 13 years old when accompanied by an adult, senior or youth paying regular admission during the school Spring Break in March.
+VanDusen Garden usually offers free admission to children under 13 years old when accompanied by an adult, senior or youth paying regular admission during the school Spring Break in March.

 Easter at VanDusen

-The Gardens are also a great place to visit at Easter as that’s when the Eggciting Easter Hop (formerly called the Great A-Maze-ing Egg Hunt) takes place for children ages 0 to 5.
+The Gardens used to be a great place to visit at Easter as that’s when the Eggciting Easter Hop (formerly called the Great A-Maze-ing Egg Hunt) took place for children ages 0 to 5.

-Sessions typically run hourly starting at 10:00 am, 11:00 am, 12:00 pm and 1:00 pm.
-During those times kids hunt for eggs and then exchange their findings for candy or a chocolate.
+In years when it happened, sessions typically ran hourly starting at 10:00 am, 11:00 am, 12:00 pm and 1:00 pm.
+During those times kids hunted for eggs and then exchanged their findings for candy or a chocolate.

-The cost for the Eggciting Easter Hop is usually around $18 for children (0-5 years old), $14 for adults, $11 for seniors and youth (13-18 years old), and $8 for non-egg-hunting children (ages 6-12).
-The price for VanDusen Garden members is typically about $9.
-GST is included but online service charges are extra.
-The above rates include general admission to the gardens.
+The cost for the Eggciting Easter Hop a few years ago was $18 for children (0-5 years old), $14 for adults, $11 for seniors and youth (13-18 years old), and $8 for non-egg-hunting children (ages 6-12).
+The price for VanDusen Garden members was about $9.
+The above rates included general admission to the gardens.

 Cherry Blossom Season